 A woman opting for delayed IVF should preferably have healthy fallopian tubes, good endometrium receptivity, and a male partner with a healthy semen analysis.

-Dr. Colin Lee, a renowned fertility specialist in Malaysia reveals that successful pregnancies had resulted from transferring delayed-ICSI embryos from eggs that would have been discarded otherwise.
+Dr. Lee says that many successful pregnancies in his practice have resulted from using immature eggs that would have been discarded otherwise.

-As per Dr. Lee, it could be a good option for patients who are unlikely to have a good number of normally fertilized eggs in the traditional approach.
+According to him it is an excellent option for patients who are unlikely to have a good number of normally fertilized eggs in the traditional approach.
 Such patients should have their immature eggs cultured for another day with delayed-ICSI to generate more utilizable blastocysts.

 Are normal results achieved with delayed IVF?